I562818/xsc-cap/README.md

 6. Open an SQL console with your DBADMIN user or with admin privileges.

 7. Run the following query in SAP HANA Cloud to grant access: <Schema Name> should be replaced with your specific schema name.
+You can also create roles and grant file for granting access.

    ```
    GRANT SELECT ON SCHEMA "_SYS_BI" TO "< Schema Name >#OO";